abhijeetknayak/Utilities/Theory-of-Computation/Readme.md

-###Theory of Computation:
+### Theory of Computation:

-Computation problems : Eg. Graph reachability problem

-Computational devices : CPU, GPU, calc: What problems can be solved / cannot be solved.
-Mathematical proofs
+Computational problems : Eg. Graph reachability problem Computational devices : CPU, GPU, calc: What problems can be solved / cannot be solved.
+Mathematical proofs Computational model:

-Computational model:

 Automaton (Singular) - Automata (Plural)
-1. Finite Automata: Finite states/memory ---> Electric switch - finite states
+1. Finite Automata: Finite states/memory ---> Electric switch - finite states <br>
------> Fan regulator --- multiple states, but still finite
+-----> Fan regulator --- multiple states, but still finite <br>
 -----> Strings L = {x | x is binary string div by 4} ---> create finite automata with four states 00, 01, 10, 11

 alphabet, language,

-Deterministic Finite Automaton (DFA): 5 tuple represented by (Q, Σ, δ, q0, F) where Q is the set of all possible states
+**Deterministic Finite Automaton (DFA)**: 5 tuple represented by (Q, Σ, δ, q0, F) where Q is the set of all possible states
  Σ is the alphabet, δ is the transition function [Q * Σ ----> Q], q0 is the starting state, F is the set of all accept states(from Q)